 Our Visitor Center features friendly, knowledgeable staff plus exhibits, a gift shop, and a short dramatic video.
 The restored Fort is open for self-guided tours.

 311 East Myrtle Street

-*Living history activities at our outdoor site are subject to weather conditions -- but come rain or shine, the reconstructed Fort remains open for self-guided tours Wednesday through Sunday.
+Living history activities at our outdoor site are subject to weather conditions, but so long as the access road remains clear, the reconstructed Fort remains open for self-guided tours Friday through Sunday.
 Be sure to stop by our Interpretive Center on Highway 20/Main Street!

 Apple River Fort is a State of Illinois Historic Site.

 This is the website of the Apple River Fort Historic Foundation, Inc.